arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 ![The iMX8 and the STM32H747 processor communicate via SPI](assets/component-placement.svg)

-You can find the sketch and complete example [here](https://github.com/arduino/portenta-containers/tree/main/python-rpc-sensors).
-You may need to change the sketch depending on the sensor you choose to read from.
-If you are using an I<sup>2</sup>C sensor, you can connect SCL to **PWM6** and SDA to **PWM8** on the Portenta breakout.
+You can find the sketch and complete example available for download [here](assets/python-rpc-sensors.zip), or access the source code in the [GitHub repository](https://github.com/arduino/portenta-containers/tree/main/python-rpc-sensors).

+The example uses preset sensor values for demonstration.
+If you want to connect a real sensor, you may need to modify the sketch depending on which sensor you choose.
+For I<sup>2</sup>C sensors like the BME680 or BME280, you can connect:

+- **SCL** to **PWM6** (I<sup>2</sup>C SCL on M4 side)
+- **SDA** to **PWM8** (I<sup>2</sup>C SDA on M4 side)

-That is because the labeled I<sup>2</sup>C pins on the Portenta Breakout are only available on the Linux side.
-If you are using an analog sensor, you can connect it to any analog pin.
+These pins provide I<sup>2</sup>C access from the M4 core.
+The labeled I<sup>2</sup>C pins on the Portenta Breakout are only available on the Linux side.
+If you are using an analog sensor, you can connect it to any analog pin accessible by the M4.
 Please refer to the pinout diagram on the Portenta Breakout [documentation page](/hardware/portenta-breakout).

 ![Wiring diagram of an I2C sensor attached to the X8 via Portenta Breakout](assets/sensor-wiring-breakout.svg)